 Any condition that causes swelling or inflammation around the Deep Peroneal Nerve may create and apply pressure on the Deep Peroneal Nerve (Deep Peroneal Nerve Compression Neuropathy).
 As the condition advances, it can be recognized as Anterior Tarsal Syndrome, a chronic entrapment health issue where the Deep Peroneal Nerve sits in a too-tight space within the structure of the foot.

-The symptoms are often worse with tight shoes that increase pressure across the instep.
+The symptoms are often worse when wearing tight shoes, which increase pressure across the instep.
 Tapping over the nerve (Tinel's test) may produce increased discomfort or tingling.
-There may be weakness or atrophy of the Extensor Digitorum Brevis muscles, noted as a depression on the anterior and lateral aspect of the foot.
+There may also be weakness or atrophy of the Extensor Digitorum Brevis muscles, noted as a depression on the anterior and lateral aspect of the foot.

 In severe cases, neurolysis of the nerve may be required.
-In this surgery a small incision is made on the front of the ankle or top of the foot.
-The Extensor Retinaculum or scar-like bands over top of the nerve are released and the nerve is freed from surrounding tissue.
-Any underlying spurs due to arthritis are removed.
+In this surgical procedure, a small incision is made on the front of the ankle or top of the foot.
+The Extensor Retinaculum, or scar-like bands over top of the nerve, are released, and the nerve is freed from surrounding tissue.
+Any underlying spurs due to arthritis are removed as well.
 The skin is then closed and a protective dressing applied.